From Traditional to Trailblazing: How Shopify Headless Architecture is Changing Ecommerce

 To begin, traditional architecture in e-commerce platforms involves tightly coupling the frontend and backend.
 In other words, any modifications made to the frontend (what your storefront visitors see and use) will also impact the backend, and vice versa.
 Typically, the frontend displays content to users, while the backend manages data and logic that is served up to the frontend.

-In contrast, a headless architecture fully separates the frontend from the backend, enabling the frontend engineering team to use any technology it wants.
+In contrast, a headless ecommerce architecture fully separates the frontend from the backend, enabling the frontend engineering team to use any technology it wants.
 The backend, meanwhile, focuses exclusively on data management and logic.
-The frontend and backend communicate with one another through APIs (Application Programming Interfaces) in headless architecture.
+The frontend and backend communicate with one another through APIs (Application Programming Interfaces) in headless ecommerce development.
 Remember the robots we spoke about above 🙂

 Limitations of Traditional E-commerce Architecture